VizTracer

 viztracer --log_async

-register_global: boolean = True
+register_global: bool = True

 whether register the tracer globally, so every file can use get_tracer() to get this tracer.
 When command line entry is used, the tracer will be automatically registered.
 When VizTracer() is manually instantiated, it will be registered as well by default.